cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 As a developer working on a monolithic codebase, how can you use [Docker](https://www.docker.com/) to build and deploy the projects contained in it?
-If you take the naive approach, you quickly run into problems with bloated images and frequent rebuilds of the entire codebase.
+If you take the naive approach, you quickly run into problems with bloated images and frequent rebuilds of the entire source tree.

 In this post, I show you how to build images from monorepos incrementally, reusing previous builds beyond the Docker build cache.
 The solution I describe